- Location: Ohio

 Your registration expires on your birthday, and it is by this date that you will be required to renew.

-You are NOT ELIGIBLE for a biennial registration if your vehicle:
+You are NOT ELIGIBLE for a 2 year registration if your vehicle:

 - Carries an apportioned license plate under the international registration plan.